laurefont/neuro-5/apps/README.md

 ![alt text](../doc/png/network.png "The Network")

+The three populations being the excitatory, inhibitory and the exterior neurons which are excitatory represented by the independent Poisson generators.

 ## Theoretical explanation of Brunel´s Network

 For further explanation of our modelisation please confere to this following document on a